Yvand/AzureRM-Templates/Templates/DTL-SharePoint-FullConfig/README.md

 * SQL Server: Size [Standard_B2ms](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) (2 vCPU / 8 GiB RAM) ($75.92) and OS disk is a 128 GiB standard HDD ($5.89).
 * SharePoint: Size [Standard_B4ms](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) (4 vCPU / 16 GiB RAM) ($151.84) and OS disk is a 128 GiB [standard SSD](https://azure.microsoft.com/en-us/blog/preview-standard-ssd-disks-for-azure-virtual-machine-workloads/) ($9.60).

-You can visit <https://azure.com/e/cec4eb6f853d43c6bcfaf56be0363ee4> to view the up-to-date cost of the template when provisioned with the default resources, in the region/currency of your choice.
+You can visit <https://azure.com/e/cec4eb6f853d43c6bcfaf56be0363ee4> to view the global, up-to-date cost of the template when it is provisioned with the default resources, in the region/currency of your choice.

 ## More information